Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 In real-world scenarios, gas bottle pressure could vary with temperature, particularly if it’s located outdoors.

-Regardless, the LPG gas regulator must consistently maintain an output pressure of 2.75kPa.
+Regardless, the LPG gas pressure regulator must consistently maintain an output of 2.75kPa gas regulator pressure.

-Common gas regulator types used in Australia include LPG gas regulators, acetylene gas bottle regulators, and oxygen gas bottle regulators.
+Common gas regulator types used in Australia include LPG gas bottle regulator, acetylene gas bottle regulators, and oxygen gas bottle regulators.
 In addition to the type of fluid passing through them, gas regulators also vary by design and fittings used.

-From the LPG gas bottle, gas enters the regulator through the inlet port and the pressure is controlled by a spring-loaded diaphragm.
+From the LPG gas bottle, gas enters the LPG gas pressure regulator through the inlet port and the pressure is controlled by a spring-loaded diaphragm.

 The diaphragm actuates when pressure changes and adjusts the inlet valve accordingly to produce a consistent output pressure.

-An LPG regulator works to automatically reduce high-pressure gas in the gas cylinder to this required pressure.
+An LPG gas bottle regulator works to automatically reduce high-pressure gas in the gas cylinder to this required pressure.

-This short video (8:29) explains all the basics of LPG, LPG gas regulators, gas fittings, and more…
+This short video (8:29) explains all the basics of LPG, LPG gas pressure regulator, gas fittings, and more…

 LPG is Stored Under Pressure